h2oai/tutorials/AI and ML Foundations Courses/ML Foundations/getting-started-with-feature-engineering-hands-on-assignment-in-h2o-3-part-1/getting-started-with-feature-engineering-hands-on-assignment-in-h2o-3-part-1.md

 ![picture-1](assets/picture-1.jpg)

-## Task 2: Launch the H2O-3 & Sparkling Water Lab
+## Task 2: Launch the Legacy H2O-3 and Sparkling Water Training Lab

-Once you’ve created your account on Aquarium and/or logged into the site, click on **Browse Labs** and navigate to **Lab 2: H2O-3 and Sparkling Water Test Drive**
+Once you’ve created your account on Aquarium and/or logged into the site, click on **Browse Labs** and navigate to **Lab 16: Legacy H2O-3 and Sparkling Water Training**

 ![picture-2](assets/picture-2.jpg)